-This club lounge does include alcoholic drinks (hurrah!) including beer, wine, cocktails, and spirits.
+This club lounge does include alcoholic drinks (hurrah!), including beer, wine, cocktails, and spirits.
 In fact, it goes a step further with wine tastings and similar events.
-For example, on Friday evenings from 5 to 7 pm, guests of the club lounge can indulge in exclusive tastings from the wine cellar, focusing on local and regional wines, or sip on a select distinct spirit accompanied by exquisite hors d’oeuvres alongside picturesque views of Central Park.
+For example, on Friday evenings, guests of the club lounge can indulge in exclusive tastings from the wine cellar, focusing on local and regional wines, or sip on a select distinct spirit accompanied by exquisite hors d’oeuvres alongside picturesque views of Central Park.

 It also has a fun location on the second floor with views of iconic Central Park and lively 59th Street that are ever-changing.
 The food on offer in this lounge is also very good.
 Stick around on Saturday evenings to indulge in their sumptuous caviar presentation.

 2. InterContinental New York Barclay